doritoes/Persona-Passwords-Study/README.md

 6. take the cracked password list and analyze if there is a relation between the crack of personal vs work passwords; is there a relationship between the two?
 7. analyze top behavior tags, top tags per sector, per occupation
 8. analyze crack rate per sector vs published rates per sector; also crack rates per profession; also crack rates per behavior tag
-9. Analys of HIBP coverage, HIBP vs cracked
+9. analysis of HIBP coverage, HIBP vs cracked